Arctic Canada caught on 1919 silent film

 And thus a memo from HBC executives - the film should be "advertising the Company and incidentally its lands, without appearing to do so".

 The silent film was eventually called The Romance of the Far Fur Country.
 It was used to commemorate the 250th anniversary of the historic company in 1920.
+Over the course of six months, the film crew crossed Canada.
+They captured extraordinary footage in the most inhospitable conditions imaginable.

 In northern Alberta, they travelled by dogsled over a frozen river.
 The camera caught a sled tipping, with crates of film equipment thrown into the snow.